kierankyllo/powerparse/README.md

 ### Copy repository files
 git clone https://github.com/kierankyllo/powerparse.git

-### Edit following line in the cweeds.sql file to add your custom password for the database
+### Edit following line in the powerparse.sql file to add your custom password for the database
 CREATE USER 'agent'@'localhost' IDENTIFIED BY 'YOUR_PASSWORD_HERE';

 ### Login to the database and run the setup query file